 These are THE BEST the day they’re baked.
 But they hold up well for a few days if you keep them in a sealed container.

 Unless you have oodles of fridge space, I recommend making the frosting and storing it in a separate container.
 Then frost the pumpkin cookies right before eating or serving.

-These cookies should also freeze well unfrosted!
-Thaw to room temperature before frosting and you have an instead dessert ready for those holiday gatherings.
+These cookies also freeze well unfrosted!
+Thaw to room temperature before frosting and you have an instant dessert ready for those holiday gatherings.

-- 1 cup granulated sugar (I used Turbinado sugar)
+- 1 cup granulated sugar (I use Turbinado sugar)